pseale/advent-of-advent-of-code/README.md

     * Actual: 4 minutes
 * Day 03 (heavy visualization)
     * Estimate: 1 hour?
-    * Actual: 2 hours and counting
+    * Actual: 4 hours and counting
     * Unexpected landmine: honestly, I had no idea what I was even going to build.
 So 🤷‍♀️.
+    * Unexpected landmine: major bug with part A solution (the bug having nothing to do with visualization)